-Auto product liability claims have the potential to be complex, but our legal team has the know-how and experience to properly handle these cases.
-A product liability attorney at Arnold & Itkin LLP can provide you with the level of counsel you need to go up against an automobile manufacturer or designer in order to seek financial compensation for the injuries you have sustained as the result of a defective auto part.
+Auto product liability claims have the potential to be complicated, but our legal team has the know-how and experience to handle these cases properly.
+A product liability attorney at Arnold & Itkin can provide you with the counsel you need to go up against an automobile manufacturer or designer to seek financial compensation for the injuries you have sustained as the result of a defective auto part.
 We can handle cases related to design or manufacturing defects in all types of automobile parts and represent clients throughout the U.S.

 Defective Vehicle Design